 - Contributive regime – financed by workers and their employers.

 - Subsidized regime – financed by the state for the poor, unemployed, disabled, and indigent.

 - Contributive Subsidized regime – financed by independent professionals, technical workers, and self-employed persons themselves, but subsidized by the state (instead of an employer).

 Also in Dominican Republic health system you will have the opportunity of experience so many things, because of our culture, because of our spontaneous people and the sometimes creative form of working when there's lack of instruments.

-The most used form of transportation in the Dominican Republic is by private car.
+The most used transportation method in the Dominican Republic is by private car.

-The even though public transportation is widely used, but it has to be done with the proper guidance because it’s easy to get lost.
-As for the cost of public transportation:
+Although public transportation is widely used, it has to be done under proper guidance as it is easy to get lost.
+As for the cost of transportation: